 Visual Art: Please upload up to 15 images, up to 5MB each.
 Accepted images include .jpg, .gif, or .png.
 A $10 (non-refundable) processing fee is also required at the time of submission. .

-Note: If you choose to send in additional materials, please mail items to the Office of College Admission, Box 1876, Providence, RI 02912 (if using USPS) or Office of College Admission, 198 Dyer Street, Providence, RI 02912 (if using FedEx, UPS or DHL).
+If you choose to mail in additional materials, please mail items to the Office of College Admission, Box 1876, Providence, RI 02912 (if using USPS) or Office of College Admission, 198 Dyer Street, Providence, RI 02912 (if using FedEx, UPS or DHL).